msreyad/TrivagoOpenPositions/README.md

 * Chrome browser
 * Java 1.8

-Usage
+* Usage
-you need to install TestNG in Eclipse if not install yet https://www.ecanarys.com/Blogs/ArticleID/169/How-to-Install-TestNG-framework-Step-by-Step-installation-process then navigate to TrivagoOpenPositions directory and run as:  TestNG test
+you need to install TestNG in Eclipse if not install yet https://www.ecanarys.com/Blogs/ArticleID/169/How-to-Install-TestNG-framework-Step-by-Step-installation-process then
+* navigate to com.trivago.tests.TrivagoScenarios class under scr/test/java  directory and run as:  TestNG test